Berkey Phoenix PFAS Radiologicals VOC Chlorine Disinfection Byproducts

 Complete Test Results

 Per- and polyfluoroalkyl substances (PFAS) are synthetic chemicals that persist in the environment and human body for decades.
-They're used in non-stick cookware, water-resistant fabrics, and firefighting foam—and they're now contaminating water supplies nationwide.
+They are used in non-stick cookware, water-resistant fabrics, and firefighting foam, and they are now contaminating water supplies nationwide.

 | PFAS Compound | Input Concentration (µg/L) | Output Concentration (µg/L) | Removal Efficiency |